Bobisreallyme/TestRepo/README.md

 Using the data collected above, we train and evaluate a language model using Hugging Face's Transformers library.
 The workflow involves data extraction, preprocessing, tokenization, training, and evaluation.

-- **Data Extraction:** The script reads a list of stream URLs and names from an Excel file and selects a subset of these streams.It then connects to a SQLite database and extracts messages, timestamps, and author names for each stream.
+- **Data Extraction:** We read a list of stream URLs and names from an Excel file and select a subset of these streams.
+We then connects to a SQLite database and extracts messages, timestamps, and author names for each stream.
 Streams without any messages are filtered out.

 - **Data Sorting:** Messages, timestamps, and author names are sorted by the timestamp to maintain chronological order.

 - **Data Preprocessing and Tokenization:** Messages are tokenized using a pre-trained tokenizer from Hugging Face.
 The tokenized data is then grouped into chunks of a specified size to prepare it for training.

-- **Dataset Preparation:** The script creates and concatenates tokenized datasets.
+- **Dataset Preparation:** We create and concatenate tokenized datasets.
 A small subset of the data is removed in order to create a second evalution dataset for non-concatenated data.
 The remaining data is then split into training and test sets.
-Additionally, it prepares evaluation datasets by inserting random masks into the data, which helps in calculating the perplexity during evaluation.
+Evaluation datasets are prepared by inserting random masks into the data, which helps in calculating the perplexity during evaluation.

 - **Model Training and Evaluation:** Data loaders, optimizer, and learning rate scheduler are set up.
-The model is trained using an accelerator for efficient computation.The model's performance is evaluated by calculating the perplexity on both concatenated and original datasets.
-The script saves the model at specified checkpoints during training.
+The model is trained using an accelerator for efficient computation.
+The model's performance is evaluated by calculating the perplexity on both concatenated and original datasets.
+Model used is distilroberta-base  (https://huggingface.co/distilbert/distilroberta-base).

 ## Behavioral Prediction

+An individual profile for each chatter during the livestream is generated through the following steps:

+- **Message Aggregation:** For each chatter, we aggregate together all messages sent during a stream of interest, along with the timestamp of those messages and the latest message send during the stream.
+In addition, we also split each chatter into whether they donated during that stream or not.
+- **Embedding Generation:** The messages are converted into an embedding by making use of the LLM model pre-trained above.
+To obtain the embeddings for each message, the mean output of the input tokens is taken.
+The timestamps and the last timestamp during that stream is appended to the mean embedding, and these timestaps are scaled by dividing by the longest timestamp in the entire dataset.
+Finally, these message tokens are padded to the maximum length of messages send with an array of 0s.

+These embeddings are then used to train a transformer model built in pytorch.
+This model appends a learnable CLS token for classification, performs dimensionality reduction, and then passes the data through 8 self-attention layers, before using the CLS output to classify the individual into donor or non-donor using either a linear or non-linear feedforward layer.

 ## Results
 ### LLM Pre-training

-The sucess of masked training for our BERT model can be tested by evaluating the loss by looking at the perplexity

-To further test to see if pre-training finds

 ### Behavioral Prediction